 This implicitly assumes $(v_\mathrm{BH} - c_s) \, t > r_\mathrm{min}$ and $(v_\mathrm{BH} + c_s) \, t < r_\mathrm{max}$.

-In Fig.~\ref{fig:ostriker}, we plot the drag force computed according to \cite{Ostriker_1999} for our test setup used in Section~\ref{sec:test_problems}.
+In Fig.~\ref{fig:ostriker}, we plot the drag force computed according to \cite{Ostriker_1999} for our test setup used in Sect.~\ref{sec:test_problems}.
 We can see that the dynamical friction for velocities slightly above the sound speed is becoming fairly strong in the gaseous case and sharply drops when the velocity falls below the speed of sound.

 In the previous subsection, we have seen that the BH would typically move with a supersonic velocity.
-In consequence, the inspiralling BH will experience enhanced dynamical friction if the DM is not collisionless.
-However, if the BH is on an eccentric orbit, it might partially, i.e.,\ when it is close to its apocentre, move with a subsonic velocity.
-We also note, that dynamical friction can contribute to a circularization of the orbit \citep{Becker_2022, Karydas_2024}.
+In consequence, the inspiralling BH experiences enhanced dynamical friction if the DM is not collisionless.
+However, if the BH is on an eccentric orbit, it might partially, when it is close to its apocentre, move with a subsonic velocity.
+We also note that dynamical friction can contribute to a circularisation of the orbit \citep{Becker_2022, Karydas_2024}.

 In general, the dynamical friction acting on inspiralling BHs may not only arise from the DM spike but also from the accretion disk.
-The latter can also be described with the Ostriker formula \citep[e.g.,][]{Szolgyen_2022, Becker_2023}.
+The latter can also be described with the Ostriker formula \citep[e.g.][]{Szolgyen_2022, Becker_2023}.